Come and visit the reconstructed longhouse and see for yourself….

 In 2004 the Lawson Site was officially placed on the Canadian Register of Historic Places; it being the only archaeological site in Ontario and one of only three in Canada to be so designated.
 The statement of significance leading up to that designation now appears on the Federal Government’s Historic Places website.
 Highlighting some major points:

-- One of the few Neutral village sites where earthworks are preserved
+- One of only a few village sites where earthworks are preserved

 - Excavations have recovered over 30,000 artifacts and the remains of 19 longhouses, 30 middens, and a palisade along the northern half of the site

-- It was home to over 2000 people and occupied year round.
+- It was home to an estimated 2000 people and occupied year round.

-- May have served as regional centre for other Neutral populations
+- May have served as regional centre for other populations